Lucky Business / Shutterstock.com

-Visit England on or after Epiphany (Jan.
-6), and you won’t find any holiday decorations.
+Visit England on or after the Christian feast day of Epiphany (Jan.
+6), and you won’t find holiday decorations.
 The English believe leaving such decorations up past Epiphany is bad luck.
-To ring out the holiday season, many people have Twelfth Night parties on Jan.
-5. They attend religious services, remove holiday decorations and enjoy Twelfth Night cakes that are baked with one dried pea and one dried bean baked inside.
-Those who find a bean or pea in their slices of cake are celebrated as lucky.
+To ring out the holiday season, many people hold Twelfth Night parties on Jan.
+5, marking the end of the Twelve Days of Christmas and the coming of the Epiphany.
+They attend religious services, remove decorations and enjoy Twelfth Night cakes baked containing one dried pea and one dried bean.
+Those who find a bean or pea in their slice of cake are celebrated as lucky.

 21. Burns’ Night — Scotland

 Norman Pogson / Shutterstock.com